 Key fragrance notes: Grasse rose absolute, Damascus rose, Italian mandarin, white musk accord

-I get sick of fragrances exceedingly fast, but this new featherlight rose perfume from Dior has held my attention since its launch earlier this year.
-It's classic, it's rosy, but thanks to the subtle tang of mandarin, it doesn't feel stuffy or outdated.
+I get sick of fragrances exceedingly fast, but this new featherlight rose perfume from Dior has held my attention since it first launch.
+It's classic and rosy, but thanks to the subtle tang of mandarin, doesn't feel stuffy or outdated.

 Key fragrance notes: Sicilian bergamot, cassis, hyacinth, freesia, ylang-ylang, lily of the valley, rose, lacewood, violet musk, Sulawesi patchouli

 The first time I smelled this new perfume, I was sitting opposite the iconic creator (Monique Lhuillier) at one of West Hollywood's most exclusive clubs.
 And this stunning, well-rounded floral scent fit right in.
 It's sophisticated and sweet but not too sweet.
 I'm of the opinion that even people who don't typically identify as the floral-fragrance type will find this perfume divine and exceedingly wearable.

 If you're looking for a stunning rose number that's also clean, this lovely perfume is my best recommendation.
 The best words I can find to describe it are rich and dewy—not all old-fashioned or powdery like so many other rose perfumes on the market.
 The brand describes the scent as similar to dipping into a warm bath filled with rose petals, and I agree.

 Key fragrance notes: mandarin, musk, violet, rose absolute, peony, lily of the valley

 Velvety, vibrant, and soft, this highly rated perfume from legendary perfume house Acqua di Parma is one of the best options out there if you're looking for a well-balanced scent that still drips with the distinctive smell of rose.
 It's basically an Italian oasis, bottled.